gatling/gatling/src/sphinx/extensions/maven_plugin.rst

 Check out available versions on `Maven Central <http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22io.gatling%22%20AND%20a%3A%22gatling-maven-plugin%22>`_.

-Beware that milestones (M versions) are undocumented and releases for Gatling customers.
+Beware that milestones (M versions) are undocumented and released for Gatling customers.

 Set up the gatling-maven-plugin